Create & Restore Full Windows Image Backups (Free Tool)

 Rescuezilla backup job summary

-You can then click on the monitor icon at the lower left corner of the screen to get to the shutdown and reboot options.
-Then you can boot back into Windows and check out your backup if desired.
+You can then click on the small monitor icon located at the extreme lower left corner of the main screen.
+This simple menu click will get you directly to the standard shutdown and reboot options.
+You can then safely boot back into Windows.
+You can browse your external drive through File Explorer to verify the new backup file exists if desired.

 Rescuezilla options and reboot